 He added that “bench to bedside” research in the new building would allow expansion of collaboration and programs in cutting edge fields such as Genome Sciences, Personalized and Genomic Medicine, Cancer Biology, Cardiovascular Science, Brain Science, Stem Cell Biology, infection/inflammation science and many other areas.

 The University of Maryland School of Medicine, working in partnership with Advanced Particle Therapy from California, is in the process of building a new, 122,000-square-foot facility in the University of Maryland BioPark just across Martin Luther King Boulevard from the site of the new Health Sciences Facility.
 That building, the MarylandProtonTreatmentCenter, is a $200 million project bringing to Maryland for the first time the most advanced radiation technology in cancer treatment.
 That facility is scheduled to begin treating patients in 2015.

 The architecture firm working on the Health Science facility III project is HOK/Design Collective Inc., and the construction manager is Barton Malow Company.
-The construction crews will demolish the old dental school building in October, making way for the new facility.
 The project is scheduled for completion in December 2017, and occupancy in January of 2018.
 Though the building will be 10 stories, two of those levels – or 66,316 square feet – will be shell floors for build-out sometime in the future.